 Are Lilac Plants Toxic To Dogs?

 The excellent news is that lilacs are not toxic (poisonous) to dogs.
 Lilac flowers, stems, and leaves will not cause a toxic reaction if eaten and are not likely to cause any kind of skin reaction.
+However, many flowers are unsafe for dogs, so owners must always be cautious.

 The Latin name for lilacs is syringa.
 They grow as bushes and trees.
 Lilacs are members of the olive family, and their flowers are safe enough to be eaten by humans!